nhsconnect/gpconnect/pages/overview/overview_deployment.md

 ## Consumer suppliers ##

-Once your consumer product has been assured it will be added to the NHSD Service Catalogue and you will be able to work with an NHS organisation to deliver the GP Connect API.
+Once your consumer product has been assured it will be added to the NHSD Service Catalogue, and you will be able to work with an NHS organisation to deploy and enable your GP Connect consumer system:

 - become a [First of Type](overview_first_of_type.html) deployment